lostvermeer/Table-Pro/README.md

-# 🚀SPA-application realization with React/Rudux/Typescript + Webpack and Material UI on for Pryaniky.com🍪
+# 🚀SPA-application realization with React/Redux/Typescript + Webpack and Material UI for Pryaniky.com🍪

 To run application plaese use GitHub Pages or